AustinRhoads/2D-Collision-Detection-and-Interacting-Game-Components/index.md

 ### **Broad**

-Create an array of near objects that may need to be tested.
-Here we are only checking the object’s x position when we iterate through entire list which is a lot less costly than running the entire collision test on each one.
+In the broad phase, create an array of near entities(coins, baddies).
+Iterate through the full list of entities, checking the object’s x position to see if it's close to the player and then pushing that entitiy into a near list.
+This is a lot less costly than running the entire collision test on each entity.

 ### **Narrow**

 Once a much smaller list of near objects is created we then iterate over each testing for collision and/or run appropriate blocks of code.

 Collision detection is the mechanism that brings your game to life.
-Each step is easy to understand and can be re-imagined many different ways, but powerful in its effect.
+Each step is easy to understand and can be re-imagined many different ways, but once implemented is powerful.
 Happy coding!